-Some of these types of fuels, biogas for example, are already in use, for others primarily non-zero carbon options are in testing or soon to be operational in demonstration projects (ammonia and hydrogen).
-These demonstrations will pave the way for commercial use.
+Some of these types of fuels, biogas for example, are already in use, for others primarily non-zero carbon options are in testing or soon to be operational in demonstration projects.
+The world’s first liquid hydrogen-powered ferry has been delivered.

 Current IMO regulations only address onboard tank-to-propeller CO2 emissions from fossil fuels.
 However, the IMO is working on guidelines to determine lifecycle CO2 and GHG emission factors for all types of fuels, including biofuels and electrofuels.

 The transition from fossil fuels to carbon-neutral fuels, will have to coincide with a corresponding development in onboard fuel technology, while onboard CCS technology enabling continued use of fossil fuels may become an alternative for some ships.